ghorwin/SimQuality/README.md

 # SimQuality Evaluation Scripts
-This repository contains all the python evaluation scripts for the SimQuality-Suite (https://simquality.de/)
+This repository contains all the python evaluation scripts for the SimQuality-Suite (https://simquality.de/).
+It also produces all necessairy data for the SimQuality-Dashboard (https://github.com/hirseboy/SimQuality-Dashboard).

 For each of the test cases a reference is defined and several statistival methods are compared with specific weight factors.
 In the end each Tools gets a SimQuality badge with regard to its agreement to the reference.